kevintweber/phpunit-markup-validators/README.md

 ## Usage

-1) Build a test case as below:
+1) Build a test case.

 Here is an example of a minimal test case that will pass.